developerhackathon2021/developerhackathon2021/README.md

 ### Now, your setup is complete!
 Let's go ahead and create your first Destination using Adobe Experience Platform Destination SDK!

-## Configuring and validating your first destination with Destination SDK
+## Configure your first destination with Destination SDK

 1. Go to Postman and open `[Step1] Create destination server` call.
    Replace these fields from the `Body`:
    * `name` -> your custom value